bezhanSalleh/filament-shield/README.md

 );
 ```
 > **Warning**
-> Keep in mind that ensuring the uniqueness of the permission identifier is up to you now.
+> Keep in mind that ensuring the uniqueness of the permission identifier is now up to you.

 #### Pages